Enclavet/knative-local-registry/README.md

 A _local_ registry lets you use the same image URLs in all clusters, in-container (Kaniko builds, Knative tag-to-digest resolver etc.) as well as on nodes (dockerd image pull).
-Local registry with temporary storage eliminate a security concern and bandwidth cost of playing around with Knative.
+Local registry with temporary storage eliminates a security concern and bandwidth cost of playing around with Knative.
 Local registry with S3/GCS persistence lets multiple clusters share images.
 If desired, any one of them can be your production registry, exposed with your choice of security to outside the cluster.

 The question is: How do we chose the hostname for our image URLs?
-Running a [Registry](https://hub.docker.com/_/registry/) in Kubernetes is trivial, but:
+Running [registry](https://hub.docker.com/_/registry/) in Kubernetes is trivial, but:

  * We can't use a real SSL certificate issuer.
  * Docker on k8s nodes typically fails to resolve cluster DNS names.

-Knative doesn't (yet?) abstract out the registry URL from Source-to-URL workflows, so we need the same user-facing FQDNs to work both with Knative and nodes' Docker.
+Knative doesn't (yet?) abstract out the registry host from Source-to-URL workflows, so we need the same user-facing FQDNs to work both with Knative and nodes' Docker.

 In this example setup we've chosen `knative.registry.svc.cluster.local` as _the_ registry host.
-Using `.local` we by docker conventions avoid SSL, and we communicate the scope of the registry.
+Using `.local` we by docker conventions avoid SSL, and we communicate the scope of the configuration.

 ## Set up name resolution

-You must chose how to make a registry DNS name resolvable both to pods and to nodes.
+You must chose how to make a registry DNS name resolvable to nodes.
 There are basically three options:

- * Your nodes somehow resolve Kubernetes services `*.svc.cluster.local`.
+ * Docker daemons somehow resolve Kubernetes services `*.svc.cluster.local`.
  * You add the chosen registry FQDN to `/etc/hosts` on all nodes, including those provisioned in future.
  * A local DNS points `knative.registry.svc.cluster.local` to the `clusterIP` of the service.